alice-byb/compose-example/README.md

 # compose example

-this repo is an example of how to use serverless compose w/ two example repos inside to test deployment
+this repo is an example of how to use serverless compose w/ four example repos inside to test deployment

 ## setup